Trips

 Qumran Area - where the Dead Sea Scrolls were found

-Dead Sea (background) - Farming operation (foreground)
+Dead Sea (background-dark) - Farming operation (foreground-white plastic covering the crops)

 Dead Sea